Weekend of sales success totals over £11 million for Bonhams Auctioneers

 The top lot, a very rare DB6 Mark 2 Volante sold at £757,500.
 An unsurprisingly popular model from the marque, the Volante sold is one of only 21 examples built.

-The famed 1970 Aston Martin DBS which starred in the hit British television series 'The Persuaders!' held pride of place at the front of the saleroom (in reality, Aston Martin Works servicing facility), attracting immense interest from fans of the show and Aston Martin enthusiasts alike, realizing £533,500 and establishing a new world record for an Aston Martin DBS sold at auction.
+The famed 1970 Aston Martin DBS which starred in the hit British television series 'The Persuaders!' held pride of place at the front of the saleroom (in reality, Aston Martin Works servicing facility), attracting immense interest from fans of the show and Aston Martin enthusiasts alike, realising £533,500 and establishing a new world record for an Aston Martin DBS sold at auction.

 Meanwhile, lot 216, the factory Vantage prototype 'DP217' 1963 Aston Martin DB5 project exceeded all expectations.
 Selling for £393,500 – over four times its highest estimate – as the gavel came down the closing bid was met with applause from the room.